Officers of the Department

 The EMS Captain is responsible for Licensing and Inspection of all licensed EMS vehicles, crew certification ensuring current licenses, management of controlled substances and organizing company drills and recertification classes when required

 The Fire Lieutenants are responsible for monitoring equipment inventories in Fire Suppression apparatus.
-They are also in charge of training individuals to a level of competency required to reside in the active crew and assisting the Fire Captain with company drills
+They are also in charge of training individuals to a level of competency required to serve on the active crew and assisting the Fire Captain with company drills.

 - Megan Umbriano